 Their blooming period is from April into early June.
 As the flowers mature, they will slowly turn a pinkish color, then give way to berry-like capsules.

-These eye-catching wildflowers bloom in North Georgia from April until August on rocky slopes, mountain meadows, and even alongside scenic roads.
+These eye-catching wildflowers bloom in North Georgia from April until August on rocky slopes, mountain meadows, and even alongside scenic roads and parkways.